yeoldegrove/chef-web-docs/chef_master/source/config_rb_server.rst

 -----------------------------------------------------
 .. tag server_tuning_postgresql

-The following setting is often modified from the default as part of the tuning effort for the **postgresql** service:
+The following settings are often modified from the default as part of the tuning effort for the **postgresql** service:

 ``postgresql['max_connections']``
    The maximum number of allowed concurrent connections.
 This value should only be tuned when the ``opscode_erchef['db_pool_size']`` value used by the **opscode-erchef** service is modified.
 Default value: ``350``.